SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 AMD (GCN-x=0.x, RDNA1=1, RDNA2=2, RDNA3=3), intel (Gen9=0.9, Xe(12.1)=1, ...), ...
 (Note: This may need further work to properly reflect what's out there.)

-The optional `h` suffix to the comput unit count indicates high-performance (e.g. high freq or special high bandwidth gfx memory such as HBM);
+The optional `h` suffix to the compute unit count indicates high-performance (e.g. high freq or special high bandwidth gfx memory such as HBM);
 `h` can be duplicated for even higher performance.

-`_ib` indicates Inifinband networking.
+`_ib` indicates Infiniband networking.

 More extensions will be forthcoming.